 OPT001: Low Vision 1 - Theory

-This module aims to equip you with the comprehensive theoretical knowledge to provide a high standard of low vision service.
-It includes the role of the multi-disciplinary team.
+This module provides you with the comprehensive theoretical knowledge to prepare you to provide a high standard of low vision service in the primary care setting.

 There is no practical component to this module.

-There are CET points available on completion of applicable elements of the module.
+There are CPD points available on completion of applicable elements of the module.

 Learning objectives